olusolafadahunsi/alx-pre_course/README.md

-My first readme, making an update to be pulled.
+My first readme, making an update to be pulled